 However, we can get high amounts of arginine from plant-based food as well.
 In fact, vegans and people who follow a plant-based diet can get more than enough arginine from food.

 |pumpkin seeds||5.3||1.5||egg, white, dried||4.4||1.2|

 Beans, such as soybeans, lupins, and lentils are good sources of arginine as well.

 But, how much arginine do we need daily?
 Actually, there isn’t a recommended daily intake.
-As a rule of thumb, taking a daily dose of 15-30g seems enough for improving health.
+As a rule of thumb, taking a daily dose of 15–30 grams seems more than enough for improving health.